-Floodplain Hazard Mapping: Senate Bill 15-245 granted \$6.8 million to fund the Colorado Hazard Mapping Program.
-This bill is funding floodplain, erosion hazard, and debris flow mapping.
+COLORADO HAZARD MAPPING UPDATE- Senate Bill 15-245 granted \$6.8 million to fund the Colorado Hazard Mapping Program, which includes floodplain, erosion hazard, and debris flow mapping.
 The CWCB is responsible for both the floodplain and erosion zone mapping portions of the project.
 Currently, floodplain mapping is underway, and is being completed in multiple phases.
 The first phase is working to remap floodplains in the 2013 flood affected areas in Boulder, Larimer, Weld and parts of Gilpin and Jefferson Counties.
 Phase 1 is broken up into five tasks: 1) Field Reconnaissance & Survey, 2) Topographic Data Development, 3) Hydrology, 4) Hydraulics, and 5) Floodplain Mapping.
-To date the Field Reconnaissance & Survey task is complete, while the Topographic Data Development and Hydrology tasks are nearing completion for Phase 1.
-CWCB staff and their consultant team from AECOM meet quarterly with local and county officials within the project boundaries to give updates on the status of the program, discuss concerns, and ensure collaboration and transparency.
-The first quarterly meeting was held in November 2015, with the second to take place on February 10, 2016.
-(Stephanie DiBetitto)
+To date the Field Reconnaissance & Survey, Topographic Data Development, and Hydrology tasks are complete, while Hydraulic Analysis is underway.
+Phase 1 streams are anticipated to be complete this summer.
+All project information can be found at http://coloradohazardmapping.com/